davidfloyd91/final-flatiron-project/README.md

 ## Live

-Use Salp live [here](https://salp-client.herokuapp.com/login) (currently only compatible with Chrome).
+Use Salp live [here](https://salp-client.herokuapp.com/login) (currently only compatible with Chrome and Firefox).

 ## Demo